No construction manager would even attempt to start building the upper floors of a building…

 The Comforts of Home

-Unlike a hotel room or other nightly accommodations, an RV allows a lot more comfort.
+Unlike a hotel room or other nightly accommodations, an RV allows a lot more comfortable.
 Not only do you have your own bathroom facilities, but you can also bring easily bring and make your favorite foods and entertainment.
 There are many different types of RVs depending on what you want to live in, which makes them flexible for any setting.
 From self-contained, individual trailers, to large bunkhouses with residential amenities, the options are endless.
 Many crews find RV living incorporates well with the demands of the job.

 One big feature of many RVs to provide a more home-like feeling is a washer and dryer.
 Being away from home for extended periods will inevitably result in the accumulation of laundry.
 While laundromats are common and hotels often have washing facilities, having the capability to do it in the RV can make a huge difference.